GabrielMoreau/winsoft-main/teams/README.md

-# Microsoft Teams - Videoconferencing and communication platform
+# MSTeams - Microsoft Videoconferencing and communication platform

 Microsoft Teams is a proprietary business communication platform, as part of the Microsoft 365 family of products.
 Teams offering workspace